Faddeev Calculation of $_\Lambda^3$H incorporating 2{\pi}-exchange $\Lambda$NN Interaction

 \section{Summary}

 We have performed Faddeev calculations of the hypertriton separation energy incorporating the 2$\pi$-exchange $\Lambda$NN 3BF and estimated the effect of the 3BF.
-The contribution is found repulsive in the order of $50-100$ keV, although we have to bear in mind that the amount depends on the sign and strength of the coupling constants.
-The size of 100 keV is small, as is expected from the loosely bound nature of \h3t.
+The contribution is found repulsive in the order of $20$ keV, although we have to bear in mind that the amount depends on the sign and strength of the coupling constants.
+The obtained repulsive magnitude is small, as is expected from the loosely bound nature of \h3t.
 However, it cannot be neglected regarding the small experimental separation energy.
-In other words, it is not appropriate to adjust $S=-1$ YN interactions without considering the 3BF effect to explain the hypertriton separation energy that hopefully will become more accurate soon.
+In other words, the 2$\pi$-exchange $\Lambda$NN 3BF has some degree of impact.
+By carefully adjusting the $S=-1$ YN interaction while considering this influence, we could provide a more accurate description of the hypertriton separation energy once more precise experimental data becomes available.

-Based on the present experimental average and observing that the available chiral YN two-body interactions NLO13 and NLO19 tend to underestimate the separation energy, the $\Lambda$N interactions should be slightly more attractive.
-Naturally, it is necessary to consider other NNLO 3BFs, $1\pi$-exchange and contact terms.
-The settlement of the coupling constants of $\Lambda $NN 3BFs is essential to gauge the contribution of the 3BFs to the $\Lambda$ single-particle energy in neutron star matter, which relates to the hyperon puzzle.
+Based on the present experimental average, it is seen that the available chiral YN two-body interactions NLO13 and NLO19 give a smaller amount of separation energies when the $2\pi$-exchange 3BF is taken into account with the provisional coupling constants.
+Naturally, the remaining NNLO 3BFs, $1\pi$-exchange and contact terms, need to be considered.
+Those studies are in progress.
+Calculations in other light hypernuclei are also required to determine the relevant coupling constants.
+The settlement of the coupling constants of $\Lambda $NN 3BFs is {important} to gauge the contribution of the 3BFs to the $\Lambda$ single-particle energy in neutron star matter, which relates to the hyperon puzzle.

 {\it Acknowledgements.} We are grateful to J. Haidenbauer for providing us the program code and parameters of chiral NLO YN interactions.
 This work is supported by JSPS KAKENHI Grants No. JP19K03849 and No. JP22K03597.